LennartFr/hyperledgerlab2018/README.md

 After the command has run, a business network archive file called tutorial-network@0.0.1.bna has been created in the tutorial-network directory

-## Step Four: Deploying the business network
+## Step 4: Deploying the business network

 https://hyperledger.github.io/composer/latest/tutorials/developer-tutorial.html